 Sometimes grief does not move through as we would expect it too.
 Sometimes it seems to linger longer than it does for others, or the emotions are still so intense years later it feels like you’ve lost the person over and over again every time there is a trigger – or reminder of the event.
 Sometimes you might experience distressing images and feel paralyzed with fear, anger, or sadness.
 Sometimes it will stop you from having fun with friends.
 Sometimes it will result in being less productive at work.
 Other times it will leave you feeling completely lost and alone in the world.

-As a trauma specialist, and someone who has always been oddly intreigued by death and the suffering of those left behind, I realized that for many of us, loosing a loved one can be very tragic, and even ellicit a PTSD reaction, especially considering the nature of some types of losses that aren’t seen as “natural” and “timely.”
+As a trauma specialist, and someone who has always been oddly intrigued by death and the suffering of those left behind, I realized that for many of us, losing a loved one can be very tragic, and even elicit a PTSD reaction, especially considering the nature of some types of losses that aren’t seen as “natural” and “timely.”
 It was at this time that I realized, if I approach grief, as I would trauma, we would really get to the core of the issues.
-My clients will go from surviving to living, and not feeling like they have to carry the burden that they have been given, but being able to move forward in a healthy way, that doesn’t negatively impact their life.
+My clients will go from surviving to living, and not feeling like they have to carry the burden that they have been given, but being able to move forward in a healthy way, that doesn’t negatively impact their lives.

 I have been a keen observer of the suffering of grief at a young age.
 I understand how not just holidays but random days, are suddenly stricken with intense emotion of what is no longer, of what would have been.
 Of the unknown.
 Maybe it’s my empathy bone, or maybe it was born into my bones, but the heaviness of the air is hard to hold.
 Life continued to offer me moments to hold such heaviness.
 To hold darkness that most would shy away from.
 To sit with it.
 To be there.
 To feel together.
 To show through action, “you are not alone; I am with you.”